jdboisvert/kenny-u-pull-go-sdk/README.md

 ```

-#### GetLatestListings
+#### GetLatestListing
-Used to get the latest inventory listings from the Kenny U-Pull Website/API.
+Used to get the latest inventory listing from the Kenny U-Pull Website/API.
 This will include all the information about the vehicle and the branch it is located at.

 ##### Example